skydread1/clr.test.check/README.md

  :dependencies [[:github skydread1/clr.test.check "magic"
                  :paths ["src"]]}
 ```
+More information can be found in the [nostrand README](https://github.com/nasser/nostrand/blob/master/README.md).

 ### With the JVM

-Same as for the regular Clojure library.
+Same as for a regular Clojure library.
 Add it to your preferred project manager such as tool `deps.end` or lein `project.clj`.

 ## License